 Bronson is a very small city located in the state of Michigan.
 With a population of 2,309 people and just one neighborhood, Bronson is the 327th largest community in Michigan.

-When you are in Bronson, you'll notice that it is more blue-collar than most other communities in America.
-56.62% of Bronson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bronson is generally considered to be a blue-collar town.
+56.62% of the Bronson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bronson is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Bronson who work in office and administrative support (10.26%), sales jobs (7.38%), and maintenance occupations (4.92%).

-Bronson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Bronson does not have a public transit system used by locals to get to and from work.

 The per capita income in Bronson in 2022 was $26,375, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $105,500 for a family of four.
 However, Bronson contains both very wealthy and poor people as well.